 "As scholars of political science and international relations from around the world begin to discover the non-Western contributions to the understanding of power, order, justice and statecraft, Medha Bisht offers a rich and rewarding theoretical engagement with Kautilya’s Arthashastra."

 —C. Raja Mohan, Director, Institute of South Asian Studies, National University of Singapore

-‘For whatever reason, the Western scholars have mostly ignored the Arthasastra, a majestic work on statecraft by Kautilya, a 3rd century BC Indian scholar and statesman.
+"For whatever reason, the western scholars have mostly ignored the Arthasastra, a majestic work on statecraft by Kautilya, a third-century bc Indian scholar and statesman.
 Rooted in the Hindu philosophy and the concept of Dharma, Arthasastra, a grand strategic work, deals with the nature of state, power, morality, ends-mean-ways, and foreign policy.
 Using modern political science vocabulary, Medha Bisht inquires into Arthasastra’s philosophy, ideas and methodology and their contemporary relevance.
-Deserving wide readership, this is a serious work of scholarship aimed at western political scientists.’
+Deserving wide readership, this is a serious work of scholarship aimed at western political scientists."

 —Arvind Gupta, Director, Vivekananda International Foundation and Former Deputy National Security Adviser, Government of India